 Automobile is considered to be a male dominant industry and girls trained at Little Flower institute in Kerala are trying to break this notion.
 These female trainees are altering the perception that women cannot undertake heavy duty work especially when it comes to be being a good technician (motor mechanic).
 Inspired by them, more girls have started taking admission to this course.
 These girls are a part of Learn, Earn and Progress (LEAP) programme which imparts automation related skills (service technician) to school dropout youth.
 This is a one year course jointly run by Tata Motors and dealers.
-Students get theoretical inputs in industrial training institutes for three months and are placed with dealers to get hands on training through an OJT with Tata Motors dealers and Tata Authorised Service Stations (TASS) for nine months (and receive monthly spend as well).
+Students get theoretical inputs in industrial training institutes for three months and are placed with dealers to get hands-on training through an OJT with Tata Motors dealers and Tata Authorised Service Stations (TASS) for nine months (and receive monthly spend as well).
 Post training completion they are assessed by ASDC (Automotive Skill Development Council).

-The SHGs promoted by the company floated society in Lucknow have over 40% members from SC background and are adept in working for Jute and Chikan.
+The SHGs promoted by the company floated society in Lucknow have over 40% members from SC background and are adept in working with Jute and Chikan products.
 They have done very well in last 2 years with their products getting exposure on bigger platforms like Okhai, helping them to reach out to larger customer base over the Internet and also being introduced to new customers who can provide regular business.
 The team also started exploring Social Media (Facebook and WhatsApp) to reach out to wider market and as a result, one of the biggest and consistent customers has been acquired through Facebook.